2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

         1. ✅/🔳 ToSic.Eav.DataSources
         1. 🔳/🔳 ToSic.Eav...other
         1. ToSic.Sxc.Oqt / Razor

-also...

-1. Oqtane Menu Control
-1. Oqtane Multi-language
-1. Oqtane professional theme

-## Q3

-1. Improve CSP in Oqtane 5 (once SSR is ready)
-1. Create a User service to get more user data

-also...

-1. Improve Pickers all kinds of small issues
-    1. tree
-1. Improve Oqtane Pages DS to also respect all known settings - @STV
-1. Finalize Deprecation system @2dm
-1. Improve CSP so it can work in a pure DNN skin without 2sxc @STV

 ## Done but not communicated, or still tweaking / WIP